supabase/wrappers/docs/catalog/paddle.md

 This section describes important limitations and considerations when using this FDW:

-- **Performance Limitations**:
 - Query pushdown is only supported for the `id` column, resulting in full table scans for other filters
-  - WebAssembly execution overhead may impact query performance
-  - API request latency affects query performance as each operation requires Paddle API calls
-  - Sandbox and live API environments have different rate limits and performance characteristics
 - Large result sets may experience slower performance due to full data transfer requirement

-- **Feature Limitations**:
-  - Delete operations are not supported for any object type
-  - Truncate operations are not supported for any object type
-  - Complex JSON attributes must be accessed through the `attrs` jsonb column
-  - Custom data is only available in dedicated columns for specific objects (e.g., customers)
-  - Limited filtering capabilities outside of `id` column queries
-  - WebAssembly package version must match exactly with specified checksum

-- **Resource Usage**:
-  - WebAssembly module initialization requires additional memory overhead
-  - Full result sets must be loaded into memory before processing
-  - JSON data in `attrs` column increases memory usage per row
-  - Each query requires complete API request-response cycle
-  - No connection pooling or caching support

-- **Known Issues**:
 - Materialized views using these foreign tables may fail during logical backups
-  - API version mismatches can cause unexpected data format issues
-  - WebAssembly binary must be downloaded and verified on each server restart
-  - Sandbox and live environments require different API URLs and configurations
-  - Error handling between WebAssembly and PostgreSQL may not preserve all error details

 ## Examples